Wani17/skku-MC/pa4/README.md

 ## Grade
 100/100

-- No time was measured; only correctness.
+No time was measured; only correctness.

-- 47people were succeded.
+47 people were succeded.

 ### Runtime Environment
 - Tested with 1M queries with specified workload.